 Data transmission average

-meet the minds behind the machine
+meet the minds behind memory-driven computing

 Jon Smela is an R&D section manager who leads the chip design team.
 Jon's role in design requires steady progress toward a goal--a process he's quite familiar with thanks to his hobby as a cyclist.